Home to school transport and passenger transport privacy notice

 Special category data is being processed under Article 9 GDPR:

-- (g) substantial public interest
+- (g) reasons of substantial public interest

 Who we share your information with